-While people often say the chances of your getting struck by lightning are about a billion to one, the chances that you are suffering from astraphobia (the fear of lightning storms) in the United States may be as high as 3 to 1, and while most of that lightning phobia isn't severe enough to qualify as a disorder, for some it can be extremely debilitating.
+People often say the chances of your getting struck by lightning are about a billion to one.
+But the chances that you are suffering from astraphobia (the fear of lightning storms) in the United States may be as high as 3 to 1.
+While most of that lightning phobia isn't severe enough to qualify as a disorder, for some it can be extremely debilitating.

-This article will discuss the symptoms of astraphobia, the difference between normal fear and phobia in children, and how astraphobia can be treated.
+This article will discuss the symptoms of astraphobia, the difference between reasonable fear and phobia, and how astraphobia is treated.

 Astraphobia From Anxiety?